 If you’re a cardholder researching how to do a chargeback, you’ve come to the right place!
 We’re going to show you the best way to resolve a disputed transaction to get the best results.
 At ChargebackHelp, we have worked with cardholders, merchants and the banks that switch the money between them for a long time.
 When things go sideways (or backwards) in any transaction, we have seen the best (and worst) ways to resolve the problem.
 There are several valid reasons to dispute a transaction.
-We’ll go over each of them, but with very few exceptions, you’ll want to follow our simple 3-step process to resolve your dispute.
+We’ll go over each of them shortly, but with very few exceptions, you’ll want to follow our simple 3-step process to resolve your dispute.
 Pay attention, because what we’re about to disclose is a radical departure from the conventional wisdom of dealing with disputes.

 - Transaction not authorized (fraud)